solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 To create the `Program` object, first import `Program` and `Idl` from `@coral-xyz/anchor`. `Idl` is a type you can use when working with Typescript.

-Next, specify the `programId` of the program.
-We have to explicitly state the `programId` since there can be multiple programs with the same IDL structure (i.e. if the same program is deployed multiple times using different addresses).
 When creating the `Program` object, the default `Provider` is used if one is not explicitly specified.